hakaru-dev/hakaru/examples/icfp2017/README.md

-This directory contains the following Hakaru programs, illustrating our symbolic array disintegrator, as described in our ICFP 2017 submission "Symbolic conditioning of arrays in probabilistic programs".
+This directory contains Hakaru programs that illustrate our symbolic array disintegrator.
+The following programs have been described in our ICFP 2017 submission "Symbolic conditioning of arrays in probabilistic programs":

 * The `pendulum` example developed throughout the paper, as it appears in its final version in Section 4